 |Blade Samples: Super Max, Feather, Wilkinson, Derby, Shark, etc.|

 DE blades cost cents, literally.
 One must determine which brands are compatible with one's skin and beard type, preferably through purchase and experimentation with a blade sample pack.
 Once a brand is deemed worthy, one may buy in bulk.
-Consulting Amazon again, Astra blades are $10.50 for 100 blades and Sharks are $11.89 for 100 blades.
-My brand, Personna, are $12 for 100 blades.
-Feather blades are widely regarded as the sharpest of all (the holy grail for some, overkill for others) will cost you $27 for 100 blades, which is approximately the cost of those 8 cartridges we discussed above.
+Consulting Amazon again, Astra blades are $10.50 for 100 blades and Sharks are $11 for 100 blades.
+My brand, Personna, are $13 for 100 blades.
+Feather blades are widely regarded as the sharpest of all (the holy grail for some, overkill for others) will cost you $26 for 100 blades, which is less than the cost of 8 multi-blade cartridges.
 This is inarguably more economical.
 Thus is removed the incentive to prolong blade life out of a desire to "get your money's worth."
 Even if you choose the most expensive DE blades and throw them away after only one shave you are spending an immensely smaller amount of money.
 Even better, most DE shavers get at least 2 shaves out of a blade and many can use one blade for a week's worth of shaves.
 That means that a 100 pack of any of these blades could last you for two years!
 You can afford to go out on dates and look nice doing so!

 [The cost of SR shaving isn't so easily defined.
 It isn't extremely likely that the wet shaving novice will begin with a straight but there are a few things to note.
 You do not want to go cheap when SR shopping.
 Don't assume that an SR you find in a flea market is usable just because it doesn't have any obvious flaws.
 Invest in a quality SR from a reputable vendor.
 Research vendors before making a purchase and get a feel for how they are ranked in the community.
 The SR requires a strop, which may need to be replaced if not given proper care or mistakenly damaged.
 The SR will periodically need to have its edge honed, which costs a small amount of additional money or requires purchase of the necessary implements.
 All things considered, SR shaving should still considerably reduce your expenses as compared to cartridge shaving and is probably the most environmentally responsible way to groom yourself.]